UAE's e& takes $400 mln majority stake in ride-hailer Careem's Super App

-DUBAI, April 10 (Reuters) - Emirates Telecommunications Group Company EAND.AD has agreed to take a 50.3% stake in a super app managed by Careem, Uber Technologies' UBER.N Middle East subsidiary, at a transaction cost of $400 million, e& said in a filing on Monday.
+DUBAI, April 10 (Reuters) - Emirates Telecommunications Group Company EAND.AD has agreed to take a 50.3% stake in a super app managed by Careem, Uber Technologies' UBER.N Middle East subsidiary, in a transaction valued at $400 million, e& said in a filing on Monday.

 Reuters reported last month that talks with e& were at an advanced stage and a deal could be announced soon.